 Includes: Breakfast, Lunch, Dinner

 Take the bullet train to Xian.
 An illustrious and age-old city, Xian is one of the four great ancient capitals of China.
 It is also the capital of Shaanxi province and the starting point of the fabled Silk Road with a history spanning 3,100 years.
-Take a leisurely stroll on the beautifully preserved 14th-century city walls that enclose Xian's old town.
 Tonight, enjoy a delicious feast of traditional Shui Jiao dumplings and a performance of Tang Dynasty dancing.

 Includes: Breakfast, Lunch, Dinner